 *Click on each Faculty member’s name for more information.

 Full financial support is available for qualified students.
-Funding is approximately $18,000 per year (fall and spring) plus a 9 hours tuition waiver (with a possibility of summer teaching for an additional $2,500).
-Students are liable for FSU fees.
+Funding is approximately $21,000 per year (fall and spring) plus a 9 hours tuition waiver (with a possibility of summer teaching for an additional $2,500).
 Funding for students with a master’s degree is for 4 years, and 5 years for students without a master’s degree.
-Funding is conditional on good scholastic standing and available Departmental resources.
+Funding is conditional on good scholastic standing and available Departmental resources. students are liable for FSU fees not covered by the scholarship below.

 - Unofficial Transcripts are required for your application to be reviewed.
 Please submit ALL unofficial transcripts from each College and/or University attended.
 Unofficial Transcripts must be translated into English for review. *Applications will show as incomplete until official transcripts have been submitted.
 Applications with incomplete status due to missing official transcripts will still be reviewed.